sudoankit/sudoankit.github.io/_posts/2017-10-01-progressing-the-species.md

 ---
 layout: post
 <!-- comments: true -->
-title: "Progressing the Species"
+title: "Progressing the Species Series"
-excerpt: "What I believe will matter in the future."
+excerpt: "Collection of essays on - What I believe will matter in the future."
-date: 2017-11-01 +0530
+date: 2017-10-14 +0530
 mathjax: true

 ---